Bridal Wreath Spiraea - Spiraea Prunifolia

 The leaves of Bridal Wreath Spirea are a dark green for most of the year.
 However, when autumn comes, the leaves transform from emerald green to vibrant red, warm orange, or golden yellow.

 You will encounter the multitudes of pristine flowers pouring forth from the plants center like a series of waterfalls attracting butterflies and bees.
-In the changing of the climate, the cooler weather brings additional beauty.
+In the changing of the climate, the colder weather brings new beauty.